rohit12crj/Study-Notes/Kubernetes/notes.md

 ✅ csi driver & EBS CSI Driver

 ---
+✅ explain network policies & admission controllers & how will u secure backend pods to eb accessible only from frontend pods ?

+---
 service account

 In my eks cluster my payment pod needs to store data to AWS ebs .
 How can it do that explain with reference to service account, iam roles , csi driver . also if my pod az changes & my ebs volume is in different az how will it work then ?